Current and Past Community-Based Restoration Projects

 Cathlamet Bay Watershed Connectivity and Tidal Restoration Project

-The Columbia River Estuary Study Taskforce (CREST) will be awarded up to $449,608 over two years to complete restoration at two sites located in Cathlamet Bay in the Columbia River Estuary.
+The Columbia River Estuary Study Taskforce (CREST) was awarded up to $449,608 over two years to complete restoration at two sites located in Cathlamet Bay in the Columbia River Estuary.
 Restoration will improve the quality of and access to spawning, foraging, and rearing habitat for all Columbia River salmonids listed under the Endangered Species Act, including Chinook salmon, chum salmon, coho salmon, steelhead and sockeye salmon.

 Coast Coho Recovery Implementation in Oregon